Louisiana Voices Educator's Guide

 Transcribing

-Professional folklorists spend many hours transcribing fieldtapes, listening over and over to type or write out interviews word for word.
-A special tape player with earphones and a foot pedal is an invaluable tool, but few schools will have access to this equipment.
+Professional folklorists spend many hours transcribing field recordings, listening over and over to type or write out interviews word for word.
+There are some good downloadable transcription software programs available; these are invaluable tools for processing interview recordings from digital audio files.
+A pair of headphones and a good foot pedal (where desirable) work well for the transcription process.
 Be realistic in deciding how much to transcribe.
-Students could listen to their field tapes, create a subject index, and choose a portion to transcribe (see Tape Log).
+Students could listen to their field recording, create a subject index, and choose a portion to transcribe (see Audio Log).
 Students may want to type the transcriptions using a computer with word processing software.
 This would make the editing process much simpler as they play and replay the recordings.
 A subject index can be as simple as a list of words listed in order that will help cue a listener.
 Transcribing as soon after fieldwork as possible is helpful since the interviewer will remember the conversation more clearly.
 Again, be realistic about how much students can actually transcribe.
 A mere five minutes of conversation may take up pages when transcribed.
 So why transcribe at all?
 It's a good way to teach listening, proofing, editing, keyboarding.
 Students can see themes that emerge, analyze the text more carefully, and study the difference between oral and literary narratives.
 Results can be preserved in a local archive or students' portfolios; used for scripts for radio programs or readers' theater, for example; given to interviewees as gifts; or added to exhibits or websites.
 A transcription can also indicate where more fieldwork is needed, either to clarify a point or deepen the project.
 When students return to interviewees with their transcriptions, they can verify the interview and strengthen their relationships with them.

 Student Products